Filtered geometric lattices and Lefschetz Section Theorems over the tropical semiring

+The purpose of this paper is to provide tropical analogues and extensions of one of the most central results in algebraic geometry, the Lefschetz Section Theorem (or Lefschetz Hyperplane Theorem).
+This is motivated not so much by a desire to reprove classical algebrao-geometric theorems in a tropical setting, as by the recent surge of interest in the algebraic geometry and topology of tropical and combinatorial varieties in the context of combinatorial Hodge theory \cite{AHK} and nonarchimedean spaces \cite{CLD, HrL}.
+This in turn is primarily fueled by the discovery that certain combinatorial structures satisfy laws of the Lefschetz and Hodge type, even though this is not predicted by the classical algebraic formalism.
+The results of the present paper provide prime examples of this phenomenon.

-The purpose of this paper is to provide tropical analogues of one of the most central results in algebraic geometry, the Lefschetz Section Theorem (or Lefschetz Hyperplane Theorem).
-We attempt to give a comprehensive picture of the Lefschetz Section Theorem in tropical geometry, and give tropical analogues of many of the classical Lefschetz theorems and associated vanishing theorems.
-Along the way, we build on and generalize significant results in the topological theory of posets and matroids of Rota, Folkman, Quillen, Bj\"orner and others.
+Our aim is to present a comprehensive picture of the Lefschetz Section Theorem in tropical geometry, and to give tropical analogues of many of the classical Lefschetz theorems and associated vanishing theorems.
+It should be noticed, however, that the results we obtain are so general that in some cases it is a bit tricky to directly compare them to the classical setting, which will then appear as a distant inspiration.
+Along the way, we build on and generalize significant results in the topological theory of posets and matroids of Rota, Folkman, Quillen and others.